Roland09/Lightsabers-Tutorial-Standard/README.md

 ### Additional Info

-* the shader graph is one I posted in the [Amplify Shader Editor thread](https://forum.unity.com/threads/best-tool-asset-store-award-amplify-shader-editor-node-based-shader-creation-tool.430959/page-32#post-3147421)
+* the shader graph is the one I posted in the [Amplify Shader Editor thread](https://forum.unity.com/threads/best-tool-asset-store-award-amplify-shader-editor-node-based-shader-creation-tool.430959/page-32#post-3147421)

   (Credits to "K Re" who did the glow effect graph tutorial for the unreal engine)

 * you might want to add audio for the weapon on / off / loop / swing sound in the Weapon script settings; unfortunately I'm not allowed to provide them

 * this works in 2018+

+* the glow effect very much depends on your shader settings and the bloom post processing settings, adjust to your own preferences

 ### Addendum